vasyl83/tutorials/01.basics/02.router/01.router/05.ipv6/docs.md

 taxonomy:
     category: docs
 ---
 Bell in their infinite wisdom, still haven't deployed IPv6 to their customer base.
-To remedy this, let's setup a 6in4 tunnel so that our network can access IPv6 internet without anyhelp from Bell.
+To remedy this, let's setup a 6in4 tunnel so that our network can access IPv6 internet without any help from Bell.

 First, we need to register a free 6in4 tunnel with [Hurricane Electric](https://tunnelbroker.net/).
 Once that is done, the setup is quite easy.
 Simply go to Example Configurations in their interface and select Mikrotik.
 Execute the 3 commands and the tunnel is setup.
 All that is left to do is to instruct our network on how to use IPv6.